BII REPORT: How Amazon Is Trying To Create A Huge Mobile Business

 Here’s a brief overview of Amazon’s mobile ambitions:

 - Tablet Sales: Sales of the Kindle Fire have been lukewarm after blowing out of the gates at the end of last year.
 Sales in the subsequent two quarters are about half what the company sold in that quarter.
-Amazon is releasing new Kindle Fire tablets, and its tablets are priced very competitively.
+Amazon is expected to announce a new Kindle Fire tablet very soon, with a reported Q3 release to the market.
 With the release of the Nexus and the iPad mini, the competition has never been hotter.

 - Software sales: The Amazon Appstore has been a huge success on the Kindle Fire.
 Developers make almost as much revenue per active user as they do on iOS, and Apple executives reportedly worry that Amazon’s controlled, iTunes-like approach makes it more competitive than other app stores, including one operated by Google.
 Given strong early results, Amazon shouldn’t have a hard time convincing developers to bring their apps to an Amazon phone.